What are the Symptoms of Glaucoma?

 How can I prevent vision loss from glaucoma?

 The key to preventing vision loss from all types of glaucoma is early detection.
 The risk for glaucoma goes up with age.
 Family history of glaucoma also increases risk.
-We recommend screening about every 3 years in your 40s, every 2 years in your 50s, every 1-2 years above 60, and more often if you have any risk factors.
+We recommend screening about every 3 years in your 40s, every 2 years in your 50s, every 1.5 years in the 60’s and annually over 70, but more often if certain risk factors are present.

 For more detailed information on Glaucoma and how Glaucoma is diagnosed and treated please select a topic below: